ConicSections1/L1CacheSim/README.md

 # Cache Simulator

-A C++17 L1 cache simulator focused on performance modeling, CLI reproducibility, and algorithmic clarity.
+A C++ L1 cache simulator focused on performance modeling, CLI reproducibility, and algorithmic clarity.
 The simulator supports parameterized cache size, associativity, and block size, and uses strict LRU replacement with $O(1)$ average-time lookups and updates.

 ## Why This Repository Exists